 Is rent receipt mandatory for HRA exemption?

 If you are paying rent up to Rs.
 3,000, rent receipt is not mandatory for house rent allowance exemption, but for rent above Rs.
 3,000, rent receipt is mandatory for HRA exemption.
-Rent above Rs.
+Also, rent above Rs.
 1 lakh per annum will require a PAN card of the landlord.

 What is 80GG claim deduction for HRA?